 Even though I had told my bank about me leaving, it wouldn’t work when I was trying to get money out!
 I was so confused as to why I couldn’t get any money.
 Eventually, I realised the limit set in England of the amount I can withdraw was the same for my card here in Thailand.
 Luckily my accommodation let me pay by card, and I was finally moved in to an apartment.

 Home away from home

 I moved in to my own place, a small modern flat with a TV that only aired Thai soaps (they are oddly enthralling but it seems to be awful acting!), bought a moped, and started teaching.
 It took quite a while to get used to it, and realise that this is my new home now, but eventually I got the hang of it.

 I didn’t ever think I was capable of being a teacher!
 The thought made me nervous and I honestly didn’t think I had it in me.
 But I gave it a shot, and the kids are amazing!

 An extension of the previous point.
 Diving in to the unknown and doing something you didn’t think you were capable of gives you a great sense of achievement.
 Confidence in myself has grown ten-fold over the past few months as, I realise, if I throw my heart and soul in to everything I do, even if I fail, I can say I tried my absolute best.

 I started this blog!
 Before I left I decided I would do it but thought “what if people hate it?!”.
 But finally I took the plunge and started the blog for all of you to read about what I’ve been up to!
-Hopefully it will help if you’re planning on travelling too!
+It has given me the chance to continue my love of writing, and hopefully it will help if you’re planning on travelling too!